fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 concepts like fairness.

 Fairness is a complex construct that is contested: different people may have different ideas of what is fair in a particular scenario.
 While mathematical fairness metrics may capture some aspects of fairness, they fail to capture all relevant aspects.
 For example, group fairness metrics do not account for differences in individual experiences nor do they account for procedural justice.

 In some scenarios, fairness metrics such as demographic parity and equalized odds cannot be satisfied at the same time.
 At a first glance, this may appear to be a mathematical problem.
 However, the conflict is actually grounded in different understandings of what fairness is.
 Consequently, there is no mathematical approach to solve the conflict.
 Instead we need to decide which metrics might be appropriate for the situation at hand, keeping in mind the limitations of a mathematical formalization.
 In some cases, there may be no suitable metric.

 Some reasons why we fall into this trap are because fairness is context-dependent, because it is open to contestation by different groups of people, and because there are differences between ways of thinking about fairness between the legal world (i.e., fairness as procedural) and the fair-ML community (i.e., fairness as outcome-based).

-Kleinberg et al. [#6]_ abstract the problem of  risk assessment via the use of

-Where mathematical abstraction encounters a limitation is when capturing information regarding procedurality (for example, how do judges and police officers determine whether bail, counselling, probation, or incarceration is appropriate);
-contextuality (different communities may have different definitions for what constitutes an "unfair" outcome; different groups determine what constitutes immoral discrimination, for instance, is it unfair to hire an applicant whose primary language is English, for a English speaking role, over an applicant whose only spoken language is not English?);
-and contestability (the definitions of discrimination and unfairness are politically contested and change over time, which may pose fundamental challenges for representing them mathematically).
+Where mathematical abstraction encounters a limitation is when capturing information regarding procedurality (for example, how do judges and police officers determine whether bail, counselling, probation, or incarceration is appropriate); contextuality (different communities may have different definitions for what constitutes an "unfair" outcome; different groups determine what constitutes immoral discrimination, for instance, is it unfair to hire an applicant whose primary language is English, for an English speaking role, over an applicant whose only spoken language is not English?); and contestability (the definitions of discrimination and unfairness are politically contested and change over time, which may pose fundamental challenges for representing them mathematically).

 The Portability Trap
 ^^^^^^^^^^^^^^^^^^^^

 This trap occurs when we fail to understand how reusing a model or algorithm that is designed for one specific social context may not necessarily apply to a different social context.
 Reusing an algorithmic solution and failing to take into account differences in involved social contexts can result in misleading results and potentially harmful consequences.

 For instance, reusing a machine learning algorithm used to screen job applications in the nursing industry, for a system used to screen job applications in the information technology sector could fall into the portability trap.
 One important difference between both contexts is the difference in skills required to succeed in both industries.
 Another key difference between these contexts involves the demographic differences (in terms of gender) of employees in each of these industries, which may result from wording in job postings, social constructs on gender and societal roles, and the male-female ratio of successful applicants in each field.

 The Framing Trap
 ^^^^^^^^^^^^^^^^